luckyx314/number-systems-converter/README.md

-# Number-Systems-Conversion
+# CSIT111 - Intro to Computing Calculator

-Number Systems Conversion
+## Number Systems Conversion

-The main purpose of this project is so that I can answer my examination in CSIT111 - Intro To Computing with ease.
+This is a project I made for my upcoming exam for CSIT111.
+This calculator will help me convert number systems efficiently.
+Our instructor allowed us to use a calculator but didn't specify what type, so, I custom-made my own.